Christiana Harle – an introduction

 Women’s consciousness & equality education (26 units) led to research into the sacredness of sisterhood, of bees, of the sacred, and of body.
 This brought light to some of the shadows where jealousy, envy and bitterness roll and crash around and often permeate many communities and workplaces where women are present.
 Golden shadows – shadows of possibility – all shadow work is in need of acknowledgment and processing.

-Since 2008 she has been teaching three – four times yearly at Holistika Institute in Tallinn, Estonia.
+Between 2008-2019 she was teaching three – five times yearly at Holistika Institute in Tallinn, Estonia.
 Christiana’s quest is to get a group of normal, everyday folk to become aware of their throat energy-centre (chakra), re-explore their communication and ways they express.
-Of course, singing/sounding is involved.
-As well as dance, breath and games.
-Chrisse also offers workshops and sees folk in Estonia on a regular basis.
+Of course, much singing/sounding is involved as well as dance, breath and games.
+Chrisse continues to offer workshops and see folk in Estonia on a regular basis.

-Chrisse plays fiddle (played violin while growing up) and sings in a village band.
-Having sung in school and church choirs, musical theatre, even in a few operas has only convinced her thoroughly that anyone can sing.
+Chrisse plays fiddle (played violin while growing up) and sang in a village band, Kombinatt 37 for a few years.
+Having sung in school and church choirs, musical theatre, even in a few operas during childhood and adulthood has only convinced her thoroughly that anyone can sing.
 We are singing creatures and use most of our brain whilst singing, she says.
-Observation and research are one of her passions: when one observes and questions what messages we have received about keeping our voices quiet we begin to awaken our voice and abilities to create.
+Observation and research are one of her passions: when one observes and questions what messages we have received about keeping our voices quiet we begin to awaken our voice and abilities to communicate which means to create.

 Ahh, Death!
 Another passion of hers is to guide people to finish the unfinished business as best as possible before going.
 Also assisting those who are bringing life into this world.
 Life is a web where all is reflected in the glistening stars which shimmer on the strands.
 Each blessed glimmering is a lesson, an experience.
 The goal is not to collect the glistening stars nor sink into them – but to Live the Web of Life with joy, humour, friends – Love – as best as we can.
 So she feels.

-Chrisse currently works out of her house in North Karelia, as well as a shared healing room with her bio-dynamic, cranial-sacral osteopath husband in Espoo.
-She also makes house/business calls.
+Chrisse currently works out of her house in Ruotsinpyhtää, and occasionally in Espoo at her bio-dynamic, cranial-sacral osteopath husband’s treatment room.
+They also make treatments together.
+Christiana makes house/business calls as needed.
 She has a keen sense- gut intuition- some say, of what needs to be done and how to weave it all together with groups and individuals.